 It is we who are responsible for the decision to downsize.

-NOTE: In spoken English, most people tend to follow to be verbs with object pronouns.
-Many English teachers support (or at least have given in to) this distinction between written and spoken English.
+In informal English, most people tend to follow to be verbs with object pronouns like me, her, them.
+Many English scholars tolerate this distinction between formal and casual English.

 Are you talking to me?

 Me is the object of the preposition to.

 Rule 5.
 The pronouns who, that, and which become singular or plural depending on the subject.
 If the subject is singular, use a singular verb.
 If it is plural, use a plural verb.

 Example: He is the only one of those men who is always on time.

 The word who refers to one.
 Therefore, use the singular verb is.

 Sometimes we must look more closely to find a verb's true subject:

 Example: He is one of those men who are always on time.